shamil9/laravel-forum/readme.md

 ## About

-Forum software, buil using TDD, Laravel and VueJS
+Forum software, built using TDD, Laravel and VueJS